viet34tqc/notebook/interview.md

 <https://semaphoreci.com/blog/vite>

-CRA use webpack for bundler.
+CRA use webpack for bundling.
 Webpack bundles the entire application code before it can be served.
 With a large codebase, it takes more time to spin up the development server and reflecting the changes made takes a long time.

 Unlike CRA, Vite does not build your entire application before serving, instead, it builds the application on demand using native ESM.